 Having a larger balance gives you more access to financial advisors and lower fees on trades.
-For those with a balance below $50,000, you can’t even access their robo-advisor.
+For those with a balance below $50,000, you can’t currently access their financial advisors.

-The Vanguard robo-advisor, Vanguard Personal Advisor Services, is the largest robo advisor in the world; it manages more than ten times as many assets as Betterment, one of the robo-advisory pioneers.
+The Vanguard Personal Advisor Services feature is the largest in the world of its kind; it manages more than ten times as many assets as Betterment, one of the robo-advisor pioneers.

-As well as just investing, you’ll be able to access a wide range of advisory services, including social security or health insurance.
+As well as just investing, you’ll be able to access a wide range of advisory services, including guidance on social security or health insurance.
 This allows you to plan for your future comprehensively.

 Vanguard has screeners for mutual funds, stocks, and ETFs.
 However, the mutual fund screener is very basic and focuses on Vanguard funds over those from other firms.
 Options and charting are quite limited compared to Fidelity.